 To start off, IKEA has a clear vision – to provide well designed, functional home furnishings at prices so low that as many people as possible will be able to afford them.
 Its various functions (supply chain operations and inventory management included) work together to support its distinctive value proposition.

-IKEA is distinctive by committing to a catalog of products that will be stocked for a year at a guaranteed price.
+IKEA is distinctive in committing to a catalog of products that will be stocked for a year at a guaranteed price.

-IKEA designs unique products that incur low manufacturing costs while meeting strict requirements for function, efficient distribution, quality, and impact on the environment.
+IKEA stock incurs low manufacturing costs while meeting strict requirements for function, efficient distribution, quality, and impact on the environment.

 According to a case study produced by The Times of London, more than 50% of the products are made from sustainable or recycled products.
 IKEA seeks to use as few materials as possible to make the furniture, without compromising on quality or durability.
 By using fewer materials, the company cuts down on transportation costs because it uses less fuel and manpower to receive materials and ship products.